 Want to buy a home through the shared ownership scheme?
 Then you’ll need to find out about shared ownership mortgages.
-We explain what they are, how to get one and how to find the best shared ownership mortgage deals.
+We explain what they are, how to get one and how to find the best shared ownership mortgage deal for you.

 Shared ownership mortgages are the type of mortgage you’ll need to take out if you buy a property through Shared ownership, a scheme designed to help you buy a home if you can’t afford to buy on the open market.

-The shared ownership scheme makes the cost of home ownership more affordable because you can buy as little as a 10% share in a property and your deposit can be 5% of that share (or less in some cases), rather than of the whole property.
+The shared ownership scheme makes the cost of home ownership more affordable because you can buy as little as a 10% share in a property and your deposit can be 5% of that share, rather than of the whole property.
 You’ll rent the remaining share from your local housing association or developer that owns it.
 The scheme is also referred to as Part Buy, Part Rent or Share to Buy.

-When it comes to shared ownership mortgages, while many mainstream lenders do offer these types of mortgages, not all do.
-So it’s very important to shop around to get the best deal.
+When it comes to shared ownership mortgages, while many mainstream lenders do offer these types of mortgages, not all do so it’s a good idea to get expert mortgage advice.

 Before you can apply for shared ownership mortgages, you first need to apply for the shared ownership scheme and be approved.
 There are criteria you’ll need to meet including: